timothyleong97/AY20-21-Semester-2/README.md

 In a ticket, you have a brief description of the task, its owner, due date and status, and any blocking points or references to documentation.
 For transitions between workflow states, have some execution policy.

+## Scrum-ban system
+I use the following scrum elements:

+ 1. Sprint planning
+ 2. Sprint review
+ 3. Sprint retrospective
+ 4. 1-week sprint (not the industrial standard, but 1 week is perfect for the lecture-tutorial system where 1 topic is covered a week)
+ 5. A backlog

+I omit the following scrum elements:
+1. Story points
+2. Sprint velocity

+I use the following Kanban elements:

+ 1. Tracking cycle time
+ 2. WIP limits on each